Field List in Blazor Pivot Table Component

 Calculated fields

-The calculated field support allows end user to add a new calculated field based on the available fields from the bound data source using basic arithmetic operators.
-To enable this support in Field List UI, set the AllowCalculatedField property in SfPivotView class to true in pivot table.
-Now a button will be seen automatically inside the field list UI which will invoke the calculated field dialog on click.
-To know more about calculated field, refer here.
+The calculated field option allows users to create a new field based on existing fields from the data source using basic arithmetic operations, such as addition, subtraction, multiplication, and division.
+To use this option in the Field List UI, set the AllowCalculatedField property in SfPivotView class to true.
+When enabled, a button appears in the Field List UI.
+Clicking this button opens the calculated field dialog, where users can define a new calculated field.
+For more details on calculated fields, refer to the calculated field documentation.

 Changing aggregation type of value fields at runtime